How do structured settlements work? in Mohave County, Arizona

 In Mohave County, Arizona, this process must be handled through the Mohave County Superior Court, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows Ariz.
 Rev. Stat. §§ 12-2901 to 12-2910 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Mohave County Specific Answer
+Mohave County specific answer

 Rev. Stat.

-Mohave County Superior Court serves the Kingman area and northwestern Arizona.
 Processing structured settlement transfers from communities with strong tourism, retirement.
+And military economies.

 How This Works in Mohave County